 Districts and campuses that report students enrolled (in membership) on the Texas Student Data System (TSDS) Public Education Information Management System (PEIMS) Fall Snapshot date in the accountability year are assigned a state accountability rating.
-For example, for the 20264 accountability year districts and campuses that report students enrolled (in membership) on the PEIMS Fall Snapshot date of the 20253-20264 school year are rated.
-So or this purpose, students are considered enrolled if they are in membership.
-In order for a student to be in membership they must be scheduled to attend at least two hours of instruction each school day or participate in an alternative attendance accounting program.
-For more information on membership, see "Appendix H - Data Sources

-Students instructed virtually are included in accountability calculations in the same manner as in-person students.
-Students enrolled in virtual courses under an agreement described by Texas Education Code (TEC), Section §29.9091), are considered enrolled in the sending district or school for purposes of average daily attendance and accountability.
+For example, for the 2026 accountability year districts and campuses that report students enrolled (in membership) on the PEIMS Fall Snapshot date of the 2025-2026 school year are rated.
+If Students instructed virtually are included in accountability calculations in the same manner as in-person students.
+Students enrolled in virtual courses under an agreement described by Texas Education Code (TEC §29.9091), are considered enrolled in the sending district or school for purposes of average daily attendance and accountability.